AuroraCoding/PlugHack/README.md

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/64713886/109690695-9f005300-7b54-11eb-9f3f-8b91571d9437.gif)

+## Pull requests
+Pull requests are allowed.
+This plugin uses maven for the dependicies.

 ## bStats
-bStats collects anonymous date about how many servers are using the plugin
+bStats collects anonymous date about how many servers are using the plugin.
+You can opt out of this by disabling it in the bStats config.